apify/apify-docs/content/academy/anti_scraping/techniques/rate_limiting.md

     proxyConfiguration: await Apify.createProxyConfiguration({
         groups: ['RESIDENTIAL'],
     }),
+    sessionPoolOptions: {
+        // Note that a proxy is tied to a session
-    browserPoolOptions: {
+        sessionOptions: {
             // Let's say the website starts blocking requests after
             // 20 requests have been sent in the span of 1 minute from
             // a single user.
             // We can stay on the safe side and retire the browser
-        // after 15 pages (requests) have been opened.
+            // and rotate proxies after 15 pages (requests) have been opened.
-        retireBrowserAfterPageCount: 15,
-    },
-    sessionPoolOptions: {
-        sessionOptions: {
             maxUsageCount: 15,
         },
     },